When

 Best viewing: St. James, Port of Spain (largest observance)

-Also in: Cedros
+Also in: Cedros, Couva

 Timing: Processions happen after sunset